-Measure Target for 2020/21 Actual July 2020 - June 2021 Waste to landfill Less tonnage to landfill than previous year Not Achieved (tonnage) 1 5,430 tonnes In 2019/20, 4,878 tonnes went to the landfill.
-Waste diverted from Percentage of waste diverted from landfill Not Achieved landfill (tonnage and 25%.
-18.8% (percentage of total waste) 2 In 2017/18 21% of waste was diverted.
+Measure Target for 2020/21 Actual July 2020 - June 2021 Waste to landfill (tonnage) 1 Less tonnage to landfill than previous year • Not Achieved 5,430 tonnes In 2019/20, 4,878 tonnes went to the landfill.
+Tonnage volume has increased from last year, factors such as population growth will be contributing to the greater volumes in waste to landfill.
+Waste diverted from landfill (tonnage and (percentage of total waste) 2 Percentage of waste diverted from landfill 25%. • Not Achieved 18.8% In 2019/20 20.8% of waste was diverted.
 The percentage of waste diverted was less than last year, as recycling needs to be physically taken to the transfer station by the consumer, this would contribute to less waste diverted from landfill.

-1 Calibrated records maintained at Bonny Glen landfill.

-2 Records maintained at waste transfer stations
+Calibrated records maintained at Bonny Glen landfill.
+Records maintained at waste transfer stations